javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/08-class-patterns/article.md

 user.sayHi(); // John
 ```

+The code structure:

 - The constructor `User` only initializes the current object state.
-- Methods reside in `User.prototype`.
+- Methods are added to `User.prototype`.

-Here methods are technically not inside `function User`, so they do not share a common lexical environment.
+As we can see, methods are lexically not inside `function User`, they do not share a common lexical environment.
+If we declare variables inside `function User`, then they won't be visible to methods.

 So, there is a widely known agreement that internal properties and methods are prepended with an underscore `"_"`.
 Like `_name` or `_calcAge()`.
 Technically, that's just an agreement, the outer code still can access them.
 But most developers recognize the meaning of `"_"` and try not to touch prefixed properties and methods in the external code.

-We already can see benefits over the functional pattern:
+Here are the advantages over the functional pattern:

-- In the functional pattern, each object has its own copy of methods like `this.sayHi = function() {...}`.
+- In the functional pattern, each object has its own copy of every method.
+We assign a separate copy of `this.sayHi = function() {...}` and other methods in the constructor.
-- In the prototypal pattern, there's a common `User.prototype` shared between all user objects.
+- In the prototypal pattern, all methods are in `User.prototype` that is shared between all user objects.
+An object itself only stores the data.

 So the prototypal pattern is more memory-efficient.

 ...But not only that.
-Prototypes allow us to setup the inheritance, precisely the same way as built-in JavaScript constructors do.
-Functional pattern allows to wrap a function into another function, and kind-of emulate inheritance this way, but that's far less effective, so here we won't go into details to save our time.
+Prototypes allow us to setup the inheritance in a really efficient way.
+Built-in JavaScript objects all use prototypes.
+Also there's a special syntax construct: "class" that provides nice-looking syntax for them.
+And there's more, so let's go on with them.

 ## Prototype-based inheritance for classes